Gustave W. Drach: Biography

 From 1885 until 1889, Drach was a member of the Western Association of Architects.
 After the Western Association merged with the American Institute of Architects (AIA) in 1889, Drach joined the AIA and became a fellow.
 Drach served as president of the Cincinnati chapter of the AIA.
 He presented at Cincinnati AIA exhibitions in 1901, 1902, 1903, and 1908.
 The Cincinnati Water Works was his showcase project in 1902 and 1903, while a drawing of the new Woodward High School represented him in 1908.
 Drach further served as vice president of the Ohio State Association of Architects, a union of five Ohio-based chapters of the AIA headquartered at the Ohio State University in Columbus.

 In the 1890s, the affluent suburb and future Cincinnati neighborhood of Mornington changed its name to Hyde Park at Drach's suggestion.

 Drach was active in local politics.
 He served as an assistant secretary for an 1897 convention of the Hamilton County Republican Party.
 In 1907, he campaigned on behalf of the municipal City Party, which sought to fight the rule of political bosses in Cincinnati.
 The following year, he served on the executive committee of the Roosevelt Republican Club, which campaigned for William Howard Taft in the 1908 presidential election.

-By 1933, Drach was residing in St. Bernard.
-He was married to Martha H. Drach, who died on July 8, 1939 at the age of 78.
-The couple had two sons.
-Drach died of tuberculosis on July 18, 1940, at the age of 78.
+In 1886, Drach married Cincinnatian Martha Heinrichsdorf.
+The couple had two sons, Edgar and Karl.
+Drach lived in the Clifton neighborhood for much of his adult life.
+By 1933, he was residing in St. Bernard.
+Martha Drach died on July 8, 1939 at the age of 78.
+Drach himself died of tuberculosis on July 18, 1940, also aged 78.
 He continued working until nearly the end of his life, only closing his office in Cincinnati's Union Trust Building shortly before entering the hospital.
-He died in the Cincinnati Tuberculosis Hospital, which he had designed.
+He died in the Hamilton County Tuberculosis Sanatorium, which he had designed.